The California Mid-State Fair opened in 1946 at the Paso Robles Event Center, and has been held in Paso Robles every summer since.

 Throughout the fair you can find beer and wine gardens hosted by local breweries and wineries, and can often find food to go with your drink at the same place.

-This year the California Mid-State Fair had 32 rides for those who dared to ride them!
-From thrillers like Zipper, Super Shot, and High Voltage to classics like Happy Swings and The Big Wheel there really was something for everyone.
+There’s no thrill like a carnival ride, and California Mid-State Fair has lots for those who dared to ride them!
+From thrillers like Zipper, Vertigo, and Round Up, to classics like Happy Swings and The Big Wheel, there really was something for everyone, including your little one!

 Parking is available at the California Mid-State Fair, but it is very limited and expense.
-In 2019 parking cost $20 per vehicle, and you could not park an RV.
+The price is $20 per vehicle, and you can not park an RV.
 Most of the restaurants and residents within walking distance will also offer some type of parking, which you can see as you drive the approximate mile radius around the fairgrounds.

-The days are really hot, but the nights get cool so be prepared for both.
+The days are really hot, but the nights get cool so be prepared for both if you plan to go all day.
 This year we were able to keep light jackets in our bags, which we definitely needed once night fell.
 During the day our hats, sunglasses, and sunscreen were a must – we would have fried out there otherwise!

 Parking at the fair is cash only, so right off the bat you need to have cash handy.
 Some vendors take cards but a lot do not, so having cash on hand will be important to have a good time at the fair.
 There are ATMs on site if you need to get more, but definitely plan on bringing enough for parking at a minimum before you get here.